pavelmc/sof1u/README.md

 Because we can _(the software is licensed under GPL version 2)_ and because the software is very good, but unfortunately it lacks support for modern Operating Systems like Debian 9.x and Ubuntu 16.04 LTS, basically for these two reasons:

 * In Debian 9.x it insist on using PHP ver 5.x and the mainstream version is now 7.x
-* In Ubuntu 16.04 LTS the PHP scripting language version 5.x was deprecated an removed from the repositories and is no longer an option now.
+* In Ubuntu 16.04 LTS the PHP scripting language version 5.x was deprecated an removed from the repositories and is no longer an option.

 I tried (unsuccessfully) to contact the developer to help him build a fix with our tests, but since there was some real interest in our country (Cuba) for using this solution, but based on modern versions of Debian / Ubuntu, I put hands to work and this is the result.